moloewe-leuphana/moloewe-leuphana.github.io/docs/moloewe-tools/09_switch.md

 The Switch tool is used to interact with a presentation and allows users to change the value of a variable (i.e. parameter) from one to another.

+***Examples:***
+* Activate/deactivate a certain parameter in a Graph using a Switch
+* Conduct Surveys, where each option can be selected with its respective Switch

 The Switch tool requires definition of a function on the Project Notebook.
 See [**here**](docs/project_notebook/setting_up_tools.md) on how to set up the Switch Tool in the Project Notebook.